Everything You Ever Wanted to Know About Moving Trucks

 How many people can fit into a moving truck's cab?

 Most rental moving trucks have safety restraints available for up to three passengers – though some smaller 10, 12 and 16 foot trucks have only bucket seating for two.
+(If you have more than 3 passengers, see question 14).

 Do rental moving trucks have to stop at weigh stations?